TorchlightSoftware/loopback-factory/README.md

 For more complex relationships, like if you want to seed a relational database, `loopback-factory` is designed to work well with a service composition tool called [microql](https://github.com/TorchlightSoftware/microql).

 [Here's an example.](docs/microql-seed.md)

+## The Tests in this Project

+Note that the `sample-project` has a modified `server.js` file - the `start` method has been modified to call a callback when complete, and only call it once.
+This makes testing easier - you can require the app from multiple tests and ask it to start, and if it has already started it will just return the existing instance.